-There are five European networks active in the field of anti-discrimination.
+There are four European networks active in the field of anti-discrimination.

 Network of socio-economic experts

 Focusing on most forms of discrimination (age, disability, ethnic or racial origin, sexual orientation, religion or belief), this group is:

 - providing the European Commission with informed analysis of the situation in individual countries and of national policy;